 How Crystal Wright Law, LLC Can Help You With Your Legal Separation

 If you are seeking a legal separation, you probably have countless questions and concerns.
 When you retain the services of Crystal Wright Law, LLC, you will be able to focus on your own personal and emotional well-being instead of worrying about complex legal matters.
 We’ll do our best to lay your concerns to rest and resolve your separation in a satisfactory way.

 The legal separation process (also known as separate maintenance in Georgia) can involve complicated issues such as child custody, child support, alimony, and marital property division.
 These issues are often highly technical and hotly contested.
-You need an experienced Lawrenceville family law attorney to advocate for your rights as you go through your separation.
+You need an experienced Lawrenceville divorce lawyer to advocate for your rights as you go through your separation.

 We know that your legal separation is likely a sensitive matter for your and your spouse.
 You can count on us to provide you with compassionate and skillful representation during your separation—our founding attorney, Crystal S. Wright, has been recognized with an AVVO Clients’ Choice Award for her professionalism and dedication to her clients.

 When you hire us, you can expect our Lawrenceville divorce attorneys to: